squeek502/resinator/docs/index.md

 | - | *Below is repeated for each `RT_FONT` in the `.res`* |
 | `u16` | ID of the `RT_FONT` |
 | 150 bytes | The first 150 bytes of the `FONT`'s file.
 If the file is smaller than 150 bytes, all missing bytes are filled with `0x00`. |

+{: .note }
+> There appears to be a bug in the MSVC++ `rc` tool where more than 150 bytes are written for a given `RT_FONT` (e.g. 153, and the last bytes starting at byte 149 are a repeat of the first bytes).
+Unsure what triggers it.
+So far the only reproduction is with a file that is 60 bytes large.